pagrey/aa-torque/.github/ISSUE_TEMPLATE/bug_report.md

 Capture screenshots or take a video of what is happening.

 **Phone**
-Leave information on the phone/car/head unit this issue is happening on.
+Leave information on the phone, car, or head unit this issue is happening on.